noeppi-noeppi/WikiX/wiki/libx/docs/sandbox/index.md

 # SandBox

-ModInit is the LibX world generation library.
+SandBox is the LibX world generation library.
 SandBox add some new datapack content for world generation and most notably a lot of data providers to generate worldgen data using the [LibX datagen system](../datagen/index.md).

 ### The surface rule set and biome surface registries